 No, because microwaves and compact refrigerators are already provided in each residence hall living unit.
 Due to the fire hazard and electrical requirements associated with certain appliances, only microwave ovens and refrigerators provided by Residence Life are allowed.

-Fall 2017: Move-in begins Friday, August 18, at 8:00 a.m.
+Fall 2018: Move-in begins Friday, August 17, at 8:00 a.m.
 Upon arrival, you will need to check in at your assigned residence hall reception desk; please have your BearPass card handy.
 You will not be allowed to check in before this date unless you are assigned to a Living-Learning Community (LLC) floor.
-LLC residents need to move in on Thursday, August 17 beginning at 8:00 a.m., so they have time to get settled before the kick-off event on Thursday evening.
+LLC residents can move in as early as Thursday, August 16 beginning at 8:00 a.m., so they have time to get settled before the kick-off event on Thursday evening.